 Mayor Pete Buttigieg

-It comes as no surprise to us at McKenna Media that our first client, Pete Buttigieg, has created innovative municipal programs that deliver results.
-We helped Mayor Pete, as he’s now known in South Bend, IN, during his first run for mayor in the city’s crowded Democratic primary.
-After helping him become the nation’s youngest mayor of a mid-size city, we’ve since worked with Mayor Buttigieg on his successful re-election campaign and his influential bid for DNC Chairman.
+We helped Mayor Pete, as he’s now known in South Bend, IN, become the nation’s youngest mayor of a mid-size city, and we’ve since worked with him on his successful re-election campaign and his influential bid for DNC Chairman.

 Mayor Joyce Craig

-Mayor Joyce Craig, a former alderwoman with an unparalleled work ethic, ran for Mayor of Manchester, New Hampshire in 2017.
-With McKenna Media’s help, Craig became the first woman Mayor of Manchester and the first Democratic Mayor in nearly 15 years.
+Joyce Craig, a former alderwoman with an unparalleled work ethic, ran for Mayor of Manchester, New Hampshire in 2017.
+With McKenna Media’s help, Mayor Craig became the first woman mayor ever in Manchester and the first Democratic mayor in nearly 15 years.

 Senate President Steve Sweeney